Design for a medical device

 Mock up of the endoscope's video processor

-The Home screen is the most critical of all screens, considering that this is used most during procedure.
+The Home screen is the most critical of all screens, considering that this is used most during the procedure.
 This screen allows the user to control the scope functions, click pictures, etc. when the scope is inside the patient’s body.
-This requires for a viewing distance of upto 1.5-3 m for the doctor to see while performing procedure and the assistant/nurse is operating the controls.
-Maximum visibility, clear distinction between button states, et.c are of utmost importance for this screen considering the criticality of the procedure.
+This requires a viewing distance of up to 1.5-3 m for the doctor to see while performing the procedure and the assistant/nurse is operating the controls.
+Maximum visibility, a clear distinction between button states, etc. are of utmost importance for this screen considering the criticality of the procedure.

 Some of the features that I have tried incorporating are:

 Clean Sans serif font and all caps letters for maximum visibility and legibility when viewing from a distance